 You can locate your assigned precinct on the secretary of state’s My Voter Page.

 You can bring water and a snack for yourself.
 You can also bring your children.
 But don’t expect long lines.
-Voter turnout for runoff elections typically pretty low.
+Voter turnout for runoff elections typically is pretty low.

 In 2022, just shy of 2 million voters cast a ballot in the primary — a turnout rate of 26% out of the state’s 7.7 million registered voters.